yogeshjain999/representable/README.md

 end
 ```

 Just use an inline representer or the `extend:` option to define nested properties.
+Accessors for nested properties will still be called on the outer object (here, `song`).
 And as always, this works both ways for rendering and parsing.

 ## Decorator vs. Extend